 Once the testosterone starts charging around your body, the next changes of puberty can come quickly.
 Usually, a few light-coloured hairs appear at the base of your penis.
 This is pubic hair, which soon turns darker, curlier and coarser.

 Over the next few years, these dark hairs will cover the area around your genitals and spread towards your thighs.
-And you usually get a thin line of hair that travels up to your belly button.
+You will probably also get a thin line of hair that travels up to your belly button.

 About two years after you first get pubic hair, you will start to see hair growing on your face, legs, arms, underarms and, lastly, chest.